 What Is A Whirlybird?

-Here’s how it works: Sunlight heats your roof, transferring that heat to the attic space.
-The whirlybird’s fins catch the wind, which turns them.
-This creates a vacuum effect that sucks hot, stagnant air out of the attic and promotes fresh air circulation.
+Here’s how a whirlybird operates: Sunlight heats your roof, and this heat transfers to the attic space, causing warm air to accumulate.
+The whirlybird’s spinning fins, driven by the wind, create a vacuum effect that pulls hot, stagnant air out of your attic space.
+This process helps keep your roof space cooler and encourages fresh air circulation throughout your home.

-• Reduced Heat Buildup: Whirlybirds can significantly lower indoor temperatures by removing hot air from the attic, making your home cooler and more comfortable.
+- Reduced Heat Buildup: Whirlybirds can significantly lower indoor temperatures by removing warm air from the roof cavity, making your home more comfortable while reducing the strain on your air conditioning system.

 What Are the Different Types of Whirlybirds?